AndreiSasu/logfile-processor/README.md

 1. From the IDE, make sure "annotation processing is enabled", because Lombok is being used.
 [https://www.jetbrains.com/help/idea/configuring-annotation-processing.html](https://www.jetbrains.com/help/idea/configuring-annotation-processing.html)

-2. Run DemoApplication.java with a folder name parameter with log a folder containing log files as parameter.
+2. Run DemoApplication.java with a folder name parameter containing log files.
+   Ex:
+   ``/home/andrei/Projects/logfile-processor``

 ### Production support
 This is only a demo application.